prachidhaka/prachidhaka/README.md

                                                   # Hi there! 👋

-I'm Prachi Dhaka, a data science enthusiast with a strong analytical background and a passion for transforming raw data into actionable insights.
-With proficiency in tools like SQL, Excel, Power BI, and Python, I excel in data analysis, visualization, and statistical methods.
-Currently, I'm expanding my knowledge in Machine Learning and Statistics to stay ahead in the field.
+I'm Prachi Dhaka| 📊 Data enthusiast proficient in SQL, Excel, Python, and Power BI, specializing in analytics, visualization, and ML.

-# 🌱 About Me
+##🌱 About Me
 I'm an analytically skilled B.Com graduate with excellent communication skills.
 My expertise lies in: